CableBK/CableBK/README.md

 ---------------------------------------------------------

 *   🌍  Bangkok, Thailand
-*   🧠  In 2025 I must learn to Master of Android development with KMM
+*   🧠  learn to Master of Android development with Compose Multi Platform

 ### Languages & Tools